 Live it up!!

 Some say I'm somewhat of a nomad... and in some way maybe I am!
 I was born in Mexico City in March 1987 and since then I've been moving around.
-I've lived in the State of Mexico, San Luis Potosi, Queretaro, Dallas (Texas), San Diego (California), Aix-en-Provence, France, in Athens, Greece, Belgium, India, Jordan, South Sudan and now a bit on the road.
+I've lived in the State of Mexico, San Luis Potosi, Queretaro, Dallas (Texas), San Diego (California), Aix-en-Provence, France, in Athens, Greece, Belgium, India, Jordan, South Sudan and now back in Jordan again!